fneum/data-science-for-esm/data-science-for-esm/BYOC/06_Deploy_Advanced.md

 A simple workflow of keeping your fork's `main` up-to-date with the upstream `main` is:
 ~~~
 git remote add upstream https://github.com/fneum/data-science-for-esm
+git switch main # move to the main branch of your fork
 git pull upstream main
 ~~~
 To merge the `main` branch updates, obtained by synchronizing your `main` with the upstream `main`, into your Jupyter Book `content_branch`: